mckennapsean/dissertation/content/06-security.md

 needs for our project.
 By brainstorming off these needs, we were able to ideate upon various dashboard designs and compare how they worked for different users based on the personas we created.
-Some examples of these user needs include: intuitive and easy-to-use, communication and presentation, ability to provide details-on-demand, simplification and aggregation of data, adaptability, and promotion of collaboration between users.
+Some examples of these user needs include: being intuitive and easy-to-use, communication and presentation, ability to provide details-on-demand, simplification and aggregation of data, adaptability, and promotion of collaboration between users.
 The personas continued to aid our design team in both communicating and evaluating the dashboard, up until its deployment.